abbu697/injection_molding/README.md

-#  these plots helps in the otimisation of modling maachines. can be used to discuss the products. easy and economical waay for business.
+#  these plots helps in the optimisation of modling maachines. can be used to discuss the products. easy and economical waay for business.

+#Also there are different pages on the PLCs for the information about machines, its molds, parts and data. that can be import to a drive with help of a port.
+lastly, can be accessed using the computer/PC.